-Recommended Preparation: GR 20 and GR 23
+Prerequisites: None Recommended Prep: GR 20 and GR 23 Class Hours: 1 lecture, 6 lab

 Provides hands-on experience in the pagination and production of the college newspaper.
 Provides hands-on learning through electronic assembly of the newspaper using computers, scanners and other related equipment.
 Includes techniques in electronic assembly for both print and web production.
-May be taken two (2) times for credit.
+May be taken for a total of two (2) times for credit.
 Applies to Associate Degree.
 Transfer Credit: CSU